Annyjerry/Malaria-outbreak-prediction-system/README.md

 The dataset used here is either synthetic or adapted for demonstration purposes.
 Results are not reliable and should not be applied in any real-life health scenario.

+While testing the model its strongly advised to use the data sample from the dataset provided in this repo.

  📚 License

 This project is released under the **MIT License** for open collaboration and learning.